Mathematical Formula Predicts Global Mass Extinction Event in 2100 - Slashdot

 Yes, those scientists are hoping that with enough research, they will be able to find something scary.
 Scary enough that maybe the world will finally be frightened into taking action.
 Those are mainly activist dreams.

+The scientists are actually hoping that, with enough research, they will be able to find something nobody has seen before.

+That's what gives scientists kudos: figuring out something that nobody else has figured out before.

 What about the existing mass extinction event?
-(Score:3)
+(Score:3, Interesting)

 Re: (Score:2)